 Imazon: A non-profit whose mission is to promote sustainable development in the Amazon through research, support for public policy, dissemination of information and capacity building.
-Under this award, Imazon uses satellite technology to monitor and track deforestation in the Brazilian Amazon, and strengthens the abilities of municipalities in the State of Pará to identify areas of illegal logging and enforce environmental regulations to stop deforestation in its tracks.
-The IIA is also helping Imazon grow and institutionalize its cartographic monitoring system.
+Under this award, Imazon used satellite technology to monitor and track deforestation in the Brazilian Amazon, and strengthen the abilities of municipalities in the State of Pará to identify areas of illegal logging and enforce environmental regulations to stop deforestation in its tracks.
+The IIA also helped Imazon grow and institutionalize its cartographic monitoring system.
+More information on this program and how Imazon changed course to stay true to its "special sauce" in the Scaling Pathways case study.

 Evidence Action: A non-profit organization which installs low-cost chlorine dispensers at water points in rural communities in Uganda, Kenya, and Malawi.
 Chlorine disinfects drinking water while protecting it from recontamination.
 Chlorination also replaces the need to boil water in order to disinfect it, saving time and natural resources.
-The IIA is funding the expansion of this program into Uganda.
-The dispensers will be maintained using funds generated from the sale of carbon credits.
+The IIA funded the expansion of this program into Uganda.
+The dispensers are being maintained using funds generated from the sale of carbon credits.
+More information on this program and how Evidence Action increased adoption rates to 65% from a low of 12% in the Scaling Pathways case study.

 WSUP Advisory CIC: A social enterprise that is a wholly owned subsidiary of Water and Sanitation for the Urban Poor (WSUP).
 WSUP Advisory provides technical assistance to improve water, sanitation and hygiene (WASH) services for low-income urban consumers across the world.
 The IIA is supporting WSUP Advisory’s assistance to the Government of India’s program to provide sanitation and toilet facilities for all cities in India under the Swachh Bharat Mission.
 WSUP Advisory is applying its approach of demonstrating sustainable WASH models for serving all urban residents, as well as building capacity, mobilizing financing, and documenting and disseminating learnings.